We may earn affiliate commissions for the recommended products. Learn more.

 Hours of fact-checking and research

-Unlike basic smart scales, the Body Pod uses eight high-precision frequency sensors and multi-frequency bioelectrical impedance analysis (BIA) to measure fat percentage, muscle mass, water content, visceral fat, bone mass, and more, with high accuracy (the measurements are claimed to be within 1-2% of a DEXA scan).
+Unlike basic smart scales, Body Pod uses eight high-precision frequency sensors and multi-frequency bioelectrical impedance analysis (BIA) to measure fat percentage, muscle mass, water content, visceral fat, bone mass, and more.
+The brand claims its accuracy is very high, stating that measurements typically fall within 1–2% of results from a DEXA scan.

 humehealth body pod in usage